See ancient rock art in Queensland

 It’s no secret that Australian Aboriginal rock art galleries are among the best ancient rock art galleries in the world.

-Now you have a chance to see a previously little-known Aboriginal rock art gallery featuring thousands of ancient paintings and etchings has opened, right here in Queensland.
+Now you have a chance to see a previously little-known Aboriginal rock art gallery featuring thousands of ancient paintings and etchings that has opened, right here in Queensland.

 In 2020, the gallery at Gracevale Station near Aramac in western Queensland opened to the public, just a year after being returned to its traditional owners and renamed Turraburra.